tamer2025almstkshf/mbhtest/README.md

 If you cannot provide credentials, mirror or replace those private dependencies with public equivalents so `composer install` works without special access.

 The tests use mocked database connections to avoid touching production data.

+## Design System

+See [docs/design-system.md](docs/design-system.md) for guidelines on colors, typography, and reusable components that keep the user interface consistent.